Skip to content

 When AMD Cleanup Utility leaves traces or you need to wipe NVIDIA driver remnants too, Wagnardsoft’s Display Driver Uninstaller is the community-trusted free tool.
 The DDU developer recommends running it in Safe Mode and explicitly states that the tool removes driver leftovers that AMD’s own Cleanup Utility misses, including registry keys for stale services like Quick Stream.

 DDU runs in Safe Mode, takes about three minutes to scan, and gives you a clean slate.
-After running it on the test laptop, Device Manager showed the AMD APU as Microsoft Basic Display Adapter, which is the expected result and confirms all AMD driver code was gone.
-We then installed AMD Software Adrenalin Edition fresh from amd.com.
+After it runs, Device Manager shows the AMD APU as Microsoft Basic Display Adapter, which is the expected result and confirms all AMD driver code is gone.
+From there, install AMD Software Adrenalin Edition fresh from amd.com.

 #Perform a Clean Boot to Identify the Trigger